Make an appointment

 We also take declarations of deaths occurring in other parts of England and Wales.
 The Registrar will provide details of cost and payment methods.

-All information you provide to the Registrar's service is done so in the strictest of confidence, you can find full details here
+All information you provide to the Registrar's service is done so in the strictest of confidence, you can find full details in our privacy notice.

 You need to know the following information;